Afranga Review 2026: Regulated 13.92% from Bulgaria!

 Following the assessment, financial covenants are defined.
 For example, the equity-to-debt ratio, interest coverage ratio (ICR), or liquidity reserves.
 In addition, loan originators are subject to ongoing monitoring (quarterly updates and random checks) to ensure a consistent level of creditworthiness.

 Regardless of Afranga’s due diligence, investors should review the annual financial statements of the respective loan originators, which are published on the P2P platform.
 Below is a tabular overview with the current financial figures of each loan originator.
+Check out the lender overview and comparison page for additional information regarding applied KPIs and their interpretation.

 So far, no issues have been reported with external loan originators on Afranga.